strimzi/proposals/052-cruise-control-api-users.md

 * Monitoring a Strimzi-managed Kafka cluster with the Cruise Control UI.
 * Gathering Cruise Control specific statistical information that is not currently available via Strimzi Operator or Cruise Control sensor metrics e.g. detailed information surrounding cluster and partition load and user tasks.
 * Experiment with Cruise Control operations not currently supported by Strimzi.
-* Debugging Cruise Control in a secured environments.
+* Debugging Cruise Control in a secured environment.

 At this time, Strimzi Cruise Control integration offers limited access to Cruise Control data and features.
 Although this limited access protects developers from preforming potentially dangerous cluster operations it also prevents developers from accessing harmless monitoring data.